werckme/werckmeister/README.md

 So I searched more in this "music via source code" direction.
 I found great software there, such as CSound and SuperCollider.
 But, for my opinion, these programs are made to have a **new way** of creating music, less writing music in a more traditional way.

-> Alda comes very close to that, what I was searching for, but also, I didn't know it back then.
+> Alda comes very close to that, what I was searching for, but again, I didn't know it back then.

 So finally, I decided to create werckmeister.